MicrosoftDocs/azure-devops-docs/docs/pipelines/reports/pipeline-widgets.md

 - [Deployment status](../../report/dashboards/widget-catalog.md#deployment-status-widget): View the status of the deployment status and test pass rate for a recent set of builds.
 - [Release pipeline overview](../../report/dashboards/widget-catalog.md#release-definition-widget): View and track the status of a release pipeline.
 - [Requirements quality](../../report/dashboards/widget-catalog.md#requirements-quality-widget): Track quality continuously from a build or release pipeline.
-- [Test results trend](../../report/dashboards/widget-catalog.md#test-trend-results): View test result trends for a build or release pipeline.
+- [Test results trend](../../report/dashboards/widget-catalog.md#test-trend-results): View trends of test results for a build or release pipeline.
-- [Test results trend (Advanced)](../../report/dashboards/analytics-widgets#test-results-trend-advanced)): View the test result trends for multiple builds and releases in near real-time with Analytics.
+- [Test results trend (Advanced)](../../report/dashboards/analytics-widgets#test-results-trend-advanced)): View trends of test results for multiple builds and releases in near real-time with Analytics.
 For more information about Analytics widgets, see [Analytics widgets](../../report/dashboards/analytics-widgets.md).

 ## Manage your dashboard widgets